The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Materials and Methods

 For example, a simple model for the match probability $p$ on the $j$-th data type might be found by calculating the probability that a person's list (size $t$) overlaps the suspicious list (size $s$) on a domain of size $V$ possible distinct items (e.g., $V$ geo-location cells).
 With uniform sampling without replacement from the domain, the probability of an overlap comes from the zero-intersection hypergeometric probability:

 with $p=1$ when $s > V-t$ (guaranteed overlap).

-Now assuming a general model for $p$, let $X_i$ denote the number of matching attributes for individual $i$.
-Under the null hypothesis (individual $i$ is innocent) and the modeling assumptions detailed in Section~\ref{subsec:assumptions}, we have:
+More generally, the match probability $p$ may be derived from any domain-appropriate model; the hypergeometric calculation above serves merely as one concrete example.
+Our analysis holds for any fixed value of $p \ll 1$, regardless of how it is obtained.
+With this understanding, let $X_i$ denote the number of matching attributes for individual $i$.
+Under the null hypothesis (individual $i$ is innocent) and the modeling assumptions detailed below, we have:

 For large $k$ and small $p$, we write $\lambda = kp$ for the expected number of chance matches; this parameter will govern all subsequent results.